top of page

 Plastic model kit of the first IM@S aircraft.

-Its itasha-styled livery would set the standard for all future designs for years to come.
+This itasha-styled livery would set the standard for all future designs.
 All DLC packs for Ace Combat 6 would include at least one new IM@S livery.
 The first iDOLM@STER game on the Xbox 360 that featured the original cast of characters was also released in 2007.
 The inclusion of its characters on aircraft in Ace Combat was a cross-promotional effort.

 The impact of these brightly colored, decal-covered aircraft was immediate.
 Usually, the flashiest liveries found in flight games and simulators are based on real-world flight demonstration teams, CAG birds, military exercises like Tiger Meet, or aggressor squadrons from around the globe.
-There had never been an aircraft in an Ace Combat game or other flight titles up to this point that looked like they did.
+There had never been an aircraft in an Ace Combat game or other flight titles up to this point that had the same design.

 With news of Ace Combat: Assault Horizon (2011) being set in the real world with a military fiction-style plot, IM@S aircraft seemed to be relegated to a one-time-only appearance.
-But not even the backdrop of a NATO anti-insurgency mission in Africa which turned into a military coup in Russia, could halt the inclusion of IM@S aircraft as downloadable content.
-An additional monotone, more low-visibility style liveries were paired with updated versions of the Ace Combat 6 liveries.
-Aircraft handling quirks and enhancements that defined them were removed.
-These changes provided a rebalance to the game’s online multiplayer by bringing the base abilities of the IM@S aircraft in line with the rest of the aircraft roster.
-Only through the use of the universally available Pilot Skill function could they be altered.
+But not even the backdrop of a NATO anti-insurgency mission in Africa which turned into a military coup in Russia could halt the inclusion of IM@S aircraft as downloadable content.
+Additional monotone, more low-visibility style liveries were paired with updated versions of the Ace Combat 6 liveries.

 The most extensive inclusion of iDOLM@STER themed aircraft came with Ace Combat Infinity (2014).
 By the end of the game’s service on March 31st, 2018, 13 aircraft, over 40 aircraft emblems, and a set of collaboration events encompassed the IM@S presence.